Dardalyan/HiManager_MobileApp/README.md

 ```
-   My new REST Api named HiManager.
+   My new and the latest project, mobile application named HiManager.

+   This Project is developped in React Native using TypeScript & JavaScript.

-   This application uses my latest REST Api named HiManager (developped in .NetCore 7).
+   This application uses my latest REST Api project named HiManager (developped in .NetCore 7).
 You can find that project in my repositories as well.

    In the GIF files I have shared below, you can see the pages and operations in my application.
 ```